 return is forbidden inside a lambda because a lambda cannot make the enclosing function

 Such returns (located in a lambda, but exiting the enclosing function) are called non-local returns.
-This sort of construct in loops, which inline functions often enclose:
+This sort of construct usually occurs in loops, which inline functions often enclose:

 Note that some inline functions may call the lambdas passed to them as parameters not directly from the function body, but from another execution context, such as a local object or a nested function.
 In such cases, non-local control flow is also not allowed in the lambdas.
-To indicate that, the lambda parameter needs to be marked with the
+To indicate that the lambda parameter of the inline function cannot use non-local returns, mark the lambda parameter with the

 Reified type parameters